medialab/personal-air-timeline/README.md

 ## Install

+You will need a fairly recent version of node (probably >= 4).

 ### Install the dependencies & build the code

 ```
 # This will install the deps & build the code for production
 npm install

-# To rebuild the code manually
+# To build the code manually for production
 npm run build
 ```